matthewearl/strippy/README.md

 Placement of a 4-pin DIP package, with resistors joining opposing pins:

-    examples/dip3.py --first-only --allow-drilled --max-jumper-length=1 --svg output/dip3.svg
+    examples/dip3.py --first-only --max-drilled=2 --max-jumpers=2 --max-jumper-length=1 --svg output/dip3.svg

-Note that `--max-jumper-length=1` is passed to allow jumpers (with a maximum length of 1) in the solution. `--first-only` is passed so that only the first solution found (of which there are many) are displayed.
+Note that `max-jumpers=2` and `--max-jumper-length=1` is passed to allow at most 2 jumpers (with a maximum length of 1) in the solution. `--first-only` is passed so that only the first solution found (of which there are many) are displayed.

 Here is the output: